-Students, submit your creative work for the opportunity to win cash prizes (top 3 stories and poems) and scholarships (1st: $1,000 and 2nd: $500), to be published in
+Students, submit your creative work for the opportunity to win cash prizes (top 3 short stories and poems) and scholarships (1st: $1,000 and 2nd: $500), to be published in

 Expressions, to work one-on-one with a professional writer, and to present your work at a reading.
 For more information, please

 Contest Information and Forms

 Expressions is the yearly publication featuring poetry, art, photography and short fiction from students representing each of DMACC's campuses.
 The publication and distribution of